oro-os/kernel/CONTRIBUTING.md

 ## Warnings, Lints, etc.
 The kernel project uses `clippy` to enforce a consistent code style.
-Please run `cargo oro-clippy` prior to committing and pushing your changes.
+Please run `cargo oro-clippy-x86_64` and `cargo oro-clippy-aarch64` prior to committing and pushing your changes.

 ## Continuous Integration (CI)
 The kernel project uses GitHub Actions for continuous integration.